 And since C3 is charged by impedance higher than C4.
 Because of the value of C1 and C2.
 Thus, the value of C3 so must be more than C4, to cause a ripple of DC voltage symmetrical both positive and negative.

-The voltage of capacitors must be same maximum AC voltage of the transformer.
-In the circuit, use 15V at the external current is 0.1A cause ripple voltage of 1V.
+The voltage of the capacitors must be the same maximum AC voltage of the transformer.
+In the circuit, use 15V at the external current is 0.1A cause a ripple voltage of 1V.

 If you need to have a low ripple voltage than this.
 We must use more capacitance of all capacitors.